aspose-cells/Aspose.Cells-Doc-md/english/java/plugins/aspose-cells-java-for-php/php-programmers-guide/working-with-rows-and-columns-in-php/adjusting-row-height-and-column-width-in-php/_index.md

 ## **Aspose.Cells - Adjusting Row Height and Column Width**
 ### **Setting the Row Height**
 It is possible to set the height of a single row by calling the Cells collection's setRowHeight method.
-The setRowHeight method takes the folloing parameters:
+The setRowHeight method takes the following parameters:

 - **Row index**, the index of the row that you're changing the height of.
 - **Row height**, the row height to apply on the row.